 FirstService has a stock option plan (the "Option Plan") pursuant to which options to acquire Common Shares are granted to directors, officers and full-time employees of FirstService or its subsidiaries (other than Jay S. Hennick).
-A summary of the terms of the Option Plan is set out in the section entitled "Executive Compensation - Incentive Award Plans of FirstService - FirstService Stock Option Plan" contained in our Management Information Circular to be filed in connection with our upcoming meeting of shareholders to be held on April 8, 2020 (the "Meeting Circular"), which section is incorporated by reference herein and will be available under our SEDAR profile at www.sedar.com.
-The maximum number of Common Shares subject to grants of options under the Option Plan is limited to 3,913,500, of which, as at the date hereof: (i) options exercisable for 2,022,050 Common Shares have been granted and are outstanding as at the date hereof, leaving options available for grant for 214,500 Common Shares.
+A summary of the terms of the Option Plan is set out in the section entitled "Executive Compensation - Incentive Award Plans of FirstService - FirstService Stock Option Plan" contained in our Management Information Circular filed in connection with our meeting of shareholders held on April 8, 2020 (the "Meeting Circular"), which section is incorporated by reference herein and will be available under our SEDAR profile at www.sedar.com.
+The maximum number of Common Shares subject to grants of options under the Option Plan is limited to 3,913,500, of which, as at the date hereof: (i) options exercisable for 1,656,961 Common Shares have been granted and are outstanding as at the date hereof; and (ii) options which were exercisable for 2,105,289 Common Shares have been exercised or expired as at the date hereof, leaving options available for grant for 151,250 Common Shares.